mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Security notions such as forward secrecy and post-compromise security are defined in {{security-considerations}}.

-As detailed in {{grease}}, the "Generate Random Extensions And Sustain Extensibility" (GREASE) approach to maintaining extensibility, senders insert random values into fields in which receivers are required to ignore unknown values.
+As detailed in {{grease}}, MLS uses the "Generate Random Extensions And Sustain Extensibility" (GREASE) approach to maintaining extensibility, where senders insert random values into fields in which receivers are required to ignore unknown values.
 Specific "GREASE values" for this purpose are registered in the appropriate IANA registries.